rebill/ga-beacon/README.md

 And that's it, add the tracker image to the pages you want to track and then head to your Google Analytics account to see real-time and aggregated visit analytics for your projects!

+### Stand-alone

+If you want to deploy code on your own server, you can run `stand-alone.go` as you need.

 ### FAQ